Family Income Supplement (FIS) is a weekly tax-free payment available to

 Widower's or Surviving Civil Partner's (Contributory) Pension.

-Under the Maternity Protection Act 1994, a woman who qualifies for Maternity Benefit, Adoptive Benefit or Health and Safety Benefit is entitled
+Under the Maternity Protection Act 1994, a woman on maternity

-it is your first baby.
-You are not entitled to continue to claim FIS if you
+weeks from the date you applied.
+You are not entitled to continue to claim FIS

-take additional unpaid maternity or adoptive leave, if you do not return to
+if you take additional unpaid maternity or adoptive leave, if you lose your job

 A separated parent can apply for FIS once he or she meets the qualifying

 Is wholly maintaining the ex-spouse, ex-civil partner or

 ex-cohabitant with whom the children are living